 - Steel Cut: If you want to make steel cut, you’re going to need more time.
 Here’s my recipe for overnight steel cut oats

-- Bring water to boil in a medium-sized saucepan.
-Add coriander, salt, and oats--give a stir, lower the heat to maintain a slow simmer for 5 minutes.
+Bring water to boil in a medium-sized saucepan.
+Add salt, coriander, and oats, give it a stir then lower heat to maintain a slow simmer for a couple minutes.

-- After 5, turn off the heat, give oats a stir, and cover the pan.
-Let sit for 5 minutes, if you're in a rush, 10 if you've got it.
-Done.
-Sweeten with a little dark muscovado sugar or a spoon of honey plus toppings: toasted walnuts + dried blueberries or dried banana cut into rounds + cocoa nibs--play around and make your own breakfast dessert!
+Turn off the heat, give oats a stir, and cover the pan.
+Let sit for 5 - 15 minutes, depending on how much time you have and how firm or soft you like your oatmeal.
+Sweeten as you like and add toppings: toasted walnuts + dried blueberries or dried banana cut into rounds + cocoa nibs—play around and make your own breakfast dessert!